manyu462/semantic-release/readme.md

 ## scenario 2
-develop has 1.2.3-develop.2" and feat commit
+develop has 1.2.3-develop.2" and feat commit generated 1.3.0 develop has again with feat